drzoidberg/frontend-playground-react/README.md

 ### Parallax
 A simple parallax effect using vanilla JS and React Hooks

+### TextMaskMovingAnimation
+A simple background moving effect on a background-clipped text using vanilla JS and React Hooks

 ### CustomSelectInput
 A simple styled select input, with no animations